gavin-lai/PublicKB/Network/Cloud Connect/lumen-cloud-connect-what-is-expressroute.md

 IP VPN (Layer 3)|:heavy_check_mark:
 Dynamic Connections|:heavy_check_mark:

-For On-Ramps location, please refer to the [maps](//assets.lumen.com/is/content/Lumen/maps-cloud-connect-on-ramps?Creativeid=c3d38810-e03e-4fb5-bb94-fd6551ff7388).
+For On-Ramps locations, please refer to the [maps](//assets.lumen.com/is/content/Lumen/maps-cloud-connect-on-ramps?Creativeid=c3d38810-e03e-4fb5-bb94-fd6551ff7388).

 To learn more on how Lumen Cloud Connect can connect your company to Microsoft Azure, please visit the [Product page](//www.lumen.com/en-us/hybrid-it-cloud/cloud-connect.html) or consult with your account team.